bitlabstudio/webfaction-django-boilerplate/README.md

 ## Use it, if you know what you are doing

 This boilerplate has been tested with a fresh Webfaction server on May 24 2012.
 It worked without any issues.
 However, if you use it and ``fab install_everything`` crashes you will have read the fabric error message carefully, think hard about what might have gone wrong, probably fix the fabfile (and open an issue here) and try again.
 The fab task is setup in such a way that it deletes previous failed attempts on the server so that it can be run over and over again.
-Unfortunately there might be some TODOs left (check the TODO section at the bottom of this file), for example if you run the fab task again, you will end up having the crontabs twice.
-I will try to fix this ASAP.

 This project will help you to start new [Django](https://www.djangoproject.com/) projects on